priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 | userId   | Yes  |   | userId of the user want to remove from group  |
 | ofUserId  | No  |   |pass userId of user on behalf of which application admin want to remove member |

-**Note:**: Pass ofUserId only if application Admin calling the API on behalf of any user.
+**Note**: Pass ofUserId only if application Admin calling the API on behalf of any user.

 **Response**:  Response Json  with success status :-